Cost Reduction Strategy (home page) Seminars Consulting Articles Books Site Map

 might appear to be "early progress" and may temporarily please managers and

-investors, or satisfy arbitrary deadlines that may be counter-productive.
+investors, or satisfy arbitrary deadlines that may really be counter-productive.

 However, this will bring about several vulnerabilities, some potentially severe